Nucc36/IP-Address-Project-/README.md

 # IP Address Project

-Quadfecta's IP Address Project (Ibrahim, Nick, Tim and Thanh) for showing basic public IP information.
+Quadfecta's IP Address Project (Ibrahim, Nick, Tim and Dat) for showing basic public IP information.

 This is a small Python CLI that calls [`ipapi.co`](https://ipapi.co/) and prints details about your current public IP address (city, country, ISP, ASN, etc.).